Accelerated Markov Chain Monte Carlo Algorithms on Discrete States: Introduction

 This paper is organized as follows: \Cref{sub:MH} reviews the classical MCMC with the MH update. \Cref{sub:Maas} revisits the gradient flow formulation of the forward master equation, while \Cref{sub:Nesterov} discusses gradient and accelerated flows in Euclidean space \(\mathbb{R}^d\).
-Building on both perspectives, we introduce a class of aMCMC sampling algorithms on Markov chains in \Cref{sec:acceleration}, with particular instances listed in \Cref{tab:AMH}.
+Building on both perspectives, we introduce a class of aMCMC sampling algorithms on discrete-state spaces in \Cref{sec:acceleration}, with particular instances listed in \Cref{tab:AMH}.
 The properties of proposed dynamics are discussed in \Cref{sec:property}. \Cref{sec:alg} describes the numerical scheme and some practical techniques including initialization and restart. \Cref{sec:num} presents our numerical results.
+Lastly, we discuss our current limitations and future work in \Cref{sec:dis}.

 \textbf{Notations}

 The probability simplex $\mathbb{P}(V)$ supported on $V=\left\{1,2,\ldots,n\right\}$ is defined as

 We adopt the convention that vectors are represented as row vectors.
 Denote $T_p\mathbb{P}(V)$ as the tangent space of $\mathbb{P}$ at $p$, then $T_p\mathbb{P}(V)=\{v=[v_1,\ldots,v_n] \in \mathbb{R}^n\ | \ v_1 + \ldots + v_n = 0 \}$.
 The target probability is denoted by $\pi=[\pi_1,\ldots,\pi_n]$, typically used as the stationary probability of the proposed dynamics governing the state variables $p(t)=[p_1(t),\ldots,p_n(t)]$.
 For simplicity, we assume that $\pi$ is strictly positive ($\pi_i>0$ for all $i$).
 The transition probability matrix is denoted by $P=(P_{ij})$, where $P_{ij}=\P(X^{(k+1)}=j \mid X^{(k)}=i)$ represents the probability of transitioning from node $i$ to node $j$.
 We adopt the row-sum-one convention, meaning $\sum_{j=1}^nP_{ij}=1$ for each $i$.
 Additionally, we define the associated transition rate matrix as $Q=(Q_{ij})$, where $Q_{ij}\geqslant 0$ for non-diagonal entries, and $\sum_{j=1}^n Q_{ij} =0$ for each $i$.
 Consequently, $Q_{ii}=-\sum_{j\neq i}Q_{ij}$.
 Let $\bar{A}^r$ denote the row-sum-zero projection of any matrix $A$ such that $\left\{